 The Committee and organisers of the Championships attempt to ensure that they take place in a safe and secure way and can confirm to schools that they do have arrangements in place for first aid provision.
 However, schools are reminded that the safety and welfare of young fencers remains with them and the nominated responsible adult who is acting “in loco parentis”.
 Schools entering fencers are responsible for arranging the correct number of staff/supervisors in the appropriate male/female ratio to properly supervise their pupils attending the Championships.

 Schools' Insurance Responsibilities

 Schools must ensure their pupils are insured whilst competing in the Championships.
-The PSFC Committee provide Public Liability Insurance cover for the Championship’s organising team and those attending the event as required by the venue (view T&Cs here).
+The PSFC Committee provide Public Liability Insurance cover for the Championship’s organising team and those attending the event as required by the venue.

 The Championships are not registered with British Fencing.
-British Fencing membership will provide insurance cover for fencers competing in the Championships.
-Schools must ensure that their own insurance policy covers any of their pupils who are not members of British Fencing for accident and injury whilst competing in the sport of Fencing at the Championships.
+However British Fencing membership will provide insurance cover for fencers competing in the Championships.

 |©2020 Public Schools Fencing Championships